You did it! Your company is officially legit, which means you’re a boss and one step closer to building your empire.

-To help you sort through the details, we’ve created a handy little checklist, which you can find below.
-Use this tool to keep your information updated and your business recognized as the official company that it is.
+To help you sort through what’s next, we’ve created a handy checklist.
+Use this list to keep your information updated and your business recognized as the super fancy official company that it is.

 Please bear in mind that, while we’ve made every effort to ensure the following information is accurate and up-to-date, it doesn’t constitute legal or tax advice, nor should it be considered a substitute for legal or tax advice.
 Seek the guidance of experienced attorneys or tax professionals if you have any questions about your unique organization.